dreamgrove/dreamgrove/content/balance/Compendium.md

 - Use {{< spell 8921 "Moonfire" >}} if the target(s) will live for 6 or more seconds and you will not overcap on AP.
 - Use {{< spell 191034 "Starfall" >}} if you would overcap Astral Power with your next cast.
 - Use {{< spell 190984 "Wrath" >}} to enter Lunar Eclipse.
 - Use {{< spell 202347 "Stellar Flare" >}} if you are about to use cooldowns, the target will live for at least 8s+1s per target that {{< spell 194153 "Starfire" >}} can hit and you will not overcap on AP.
-This basically means that you should apply some Flares before using cooldowns until you would cap AP which is usually around 3-5 depending on how much AP you started with.
+This basically means that you should apply some Flares before using cooldowns until you would cap AP or have to start moving which is usually around 2-4 depending on how much AP you started with.
 - Use {{< spell 191034 "Starfall" >}} if you have T29 4PC equipped, have the free spender buff and you are about to use {{< spell 194223 "Celestial Alignment" >}} or {{< spell 102560 "Incarnation" >}}.
 - Use {{< spell 194223 "CA" >}}/{{< spell 102560 "Inc" >}}.
 - Use {{< spell 202425 "Warrior of Elune" >}} if available.